-'''

-prompt> $ORACLE HOME/oui/bin/runInstaller
+prompt> \$ORACLE_HOME/oui/bin/runInstaller

-'''

 - 5. Follow these steps in the installer. - a.
 Welcome screen: Click Deinstall Products. - b.
 Inventory screen: Select the instance you want to deinstall, and click Remove. - c.
 Confirmation screen: Verify the components selected for deinstallation.
 Click Yes to continue. - d.
 Deinstallation Progress screen: Monitor the progress of the deinstallation. - e.
 Exit the installer when the deinstallation is complete. - 6.
-Delete any remaining files in the deleted instance's Oracle home directory.
+Delete any remaining files in the Oracle home directory of the deleted instance.

-'''

-prompt> rm -rf $ORACLE_HOME
+prompt> rm -rf \$ORACLE_HOME

-'''

-7. Remove the line for the deinstalled middle tier from the /var/opt/oracle/oratab file.
+7. Remove the line for the deinstalled middle tier from the /etc/oratab file.